sfu-fas/coursys/instructions/PRODUCTION_SECURITY_UPDATES.md

-# Decurity Updates in Production
+# Security Updates in Production

 We should do regular updates of our dependencies in production to get security updates on our docker base images, etc.